ibudasov/php7-iptc-manager/README.md

 ```

 Once you have an instance of the Manager - you'll need to specify the file to work with.
-`['jpg', 'jpeg', 'pjpeg']` file types are supported, and if you try to feet something else - exception will be thrown
+`['jpg', 'jpeg', 'pjpeg']` file types are supported, and if you try to feed something else - exception will be thrown

 ```
 $manager->setPathToFile('/tmp/proper-file.jpg');